Morpho-kinematic properties of Wolf-Rayet planetary nebulae: Observations

 Table~\ref{wc1:tab:obs:journal} presents a journal of the WiFeS observations.
-The usual PN names, PNG numbers, coordinates (RA and Dec.), stellar types of the CSPN from \citet{Acker1992}, as classified by \citet{Crowther1998} and \citet{Acker2003}, are given in Columns 1--4, respectively.
-The effective temperature ($T_{\rm eff}$), stellar luminosity ($L$), and stellar wind terminal velocity ($V_{\infty}$), together with their references, are given in Columns 5--6, respectively.
-The mass-loss rates ($\dot{M}$) in Column 7 were calculated using the formula given by \citet{Nugis2000}, stellar luminosities, and typical [WR] chemical composition of $Y=0.43$ and $Z=0.56$.
-Column 8 lists the stellar mass ($M_{\star}$) determined from the helium-burning evolutionary models by \citet{Bloecker1995b}.
+The usual PN names, PN in Galactic coordinate (PNG) numbers \citep{Acker1992}, coordinates (RA and Dec.), stellar types of the CSPN, as classified by \citet{Tylenda1993}, \citet{Acker2003} and \citet{Depew2011}, are given in Columns 1--4, respectively.
+Columns 5--6 provide the effective temperature ($T_{\rm eff}$), stellar luminosity ($L$), and stellar wind terminal velocity ($V_{\infty}$), along with their references, respectively.
+The mass-loss rates ($\dot{M}$) in Column 7 were calculated using the formula given by \citet{Nugis2000}, with stellar luminosity and typical [WR] chemical composition of $Y=0.43$ and $Z=0.56$.
+Column 8 presents the stellar mass ($M_{\star}$) estimated from the helium-burning evolutionary models of \citet{Bloecker1995b}.
 The exposure times used for the observations and the observing date are given in Columns 9 and 10, respectively.